drawbuildplay/drawbuildplay.github.io/content/blog/home-building-checklist/index.md

 categories = ["home-building"]
 date = "2019-01-02T19:50:00-05:00"
 description = "Embark on your home-building journey with confidence using our comprehensive building a home checklist.
-From selecting the perfect location to choosing smart home technology, these tips and hacks will guide you through each step of building your dream home." keywords = ["building", "smart home", "garden", "building a home checklist"] title = "Building a Home Checklist: 50 Essential Tips for Your Dream Home" slug = "50 Awesome Hacks for Building a new home" aliases = ['/blog/50-awesome-hacks-for-building-a-new-home//1000']
+From selecting the perfect location to choosing smart home technology, these tips and hacks will guide you through each step of building your dream home." keywords = ["building", "smart home", "garden", "building a home checklist", "checklist"] title = "Checklist for Building a Home: 50 Essential Tips for Your Dream Home" slug = "checklist-for-building-a-home" aliases = ['/blog/50-awesome-hacks-for-building-a-new-home//1000', '/blog/50-awesome-hacks-for-building-a-new-home/']

 [[pins]]
 pin_description = "Discover 50 essential things to consider with our building a home checklist.
 From future home design to critical aspects of new construction, get ready for your dream home. #buildingahome #newconstruction #homechecklist"